Where are the best waterfalls near Asheville?

 How to get there: From Asheville, head south on I-26 E toward the Asheville Regional Airport.
 Take Exit 40 toward Airport Rd.
 Then, take a right onto N.C.
 280 toward Brevard.
 When you reach Brevard, take U.S. 64 West toward Lake Toxaway/Highlands.
 At the town of Sapphire, turn left onto N.C.
 281 and drive eight miles.
 Total distance from Asheville is about 60 miles.

 One of the most beautiful waterfalls in the mountains is also the easiest to experience.
-Just 45 minutes from downtown Asheville, this 75-foot waterfall is located along the very scenic U.S. Highway 276 in Pisgah National Forest.
+Just 45 minutes from downtown Asheville, this 60-foot waterfall is located along the very scenic U.S. Highway 276 in Pisgah National Forest.
 Admire it from the roadside observation deck or take the stairs down for a closer look.
-When the water level is low, it’s a great place to wade and splash.
+In warmer months, people wade in the pool below when conditions allow—use caution; rocks are slippery.

 How to get there: From Asheville, head south on I-26 E toward the Asheville Regional Airport.
 Take Exit 40 toward Airport Rd.
 Then, take a right onto N.C.
 280 toward Brevard.
 When you reach the Brevard area, turn right onto U.S. 276 N to enter Pisgah National Forest.
 Drive 6 miles to the waterfall (it will be on your right).
 Total distance from Asheville is about 35 miles.